jodiecunningham/keepasswd/README.md

     keepasswd --account user2@localhost --config ./config

-`keepass` will attempt to connect to localhost as user2 using the password in the KeePass database, generate a new password, change the user's password, and save it back to the KeePass database if the operation was successful.
+`keepasswd` will attempt to connect to localhost as user2 using the password in the KeePass database, generate a new password, change the user's password, and save it back to the KeePass database if the operation was successful.

 ## KeePass Entry Example